 Insurance for sports and fitness

 The sports and fitness industry includes thousands of different activities, each requiring a various degree of physical and mental exertion.

-According to StatsCan, 35% of injuries result from sports or exercise-related actions in Canada.
+According to StatsCan, 35% of injuries result from sports or exercise-related actions in California.
 As a professional in your sport, whether it be coaching a little league or owning a hockey camp, you are likely more concerned about the players’ well-being than your business’s safety.

 At 2autoinsurance, we believe that defence is the best offence for your sports business.
 We wrote the following guide as your risk-management game plan to protect against the potential liability risks that might come into play.